Democratic Republic of the Congo: Law enforcement, crime, and corruption

 The Congolese National Police, known as the PNC, are the primary police force in the Democratic Republic of the Congo.
 The DRC has a civil law system primarily based on Belgian law, but also customary and tribal law.
 The country accepts the jurisdiction of the International Criminal Court, having ratified the Rome Statute on 11 April 2002.
 The Criminal Code, the Military Criminal Code, and the Code of Criminal Procedure were modified by the DRC's parliament on 31 December 2015 to be in compliance with the Rome Statute.

 A relative of Mobutu explained how the government illicitly collected revenue during his rule: "Mobutu would ask one of us to go to the bank and take out a million.
 We'd go to an intermediary and tell him to get five million.
 He would go to the bank with Mobutu's authority and take out ten.
 Mobutu got one, and we took the other nine."
 Mobutu institutionalized corruption to prevent political rivals from challenging his control, leading to an economic collapse in 1996.

 Mobutu allegedly amassed between US$50 million and $125 million during his rule.
-He was not the first corrupt Congolese leader by any means: "Government as a system of organized theft goes back to King Leopold II," noted Adam Hochschild in 2009.
+He was not the first corrupt Congolese leader by any means: "Government as a system of organized theft goes back to King Leopold II", noted Adam Hochschild in 2009.
 In July 2009, a Swiss court determined that the statute of limitations had run out on an international asset recovery case of about $6.7 million of deposits of Mobutu's in a Swiss bank, and therefore the assets should be returned to Mobutu's family.

 President Kabila established the Commission of Repression of Economic Crimes upon his ascension to power in 2001.
 However, in 2016 the Enough Project issued a report claiming that the Congo is run as a violent kleptocracy.

-In June 2020, a court in the Democratic Republic of Congo found President Tshisekedi's chief of staff Vital Kamerhe guilty of corruption.
+In June 2020, a court in the Democratic Republic of the Congo found President Tshisekedi's chief of staff Vital Kamerhe guilty of corruption.
 He was sentenced to 20 years' hard labour, after facing charges of embezzling almost $50m (£39m) of public funds.
 He was the most high-profile figure to be convicted of corruption in the DRC.
 However, Kamerhe was released already in December 2021.

 In November 2021, a judicial investigation targeting Kabila and his associates was opened in Kinshasa after revelations of alleged embezzlement of $138 million.